Create and configure a new connector to use an on-premise CSV File as a data source

 1. Access OMNIA homepage, select the tenant where you are going to model and you will be redirected to the modeling area.

-2. Through the left side menu, create a new Data Source by accessing the option Data Sources then, Add new (blue button, top right side).
+2. Through the left side menu, create a new Data Source by accessing the option Business / Data Sources then, Add new (button on the top right side).
 Set its Name as “CSVSource”, Behaviour Runtime and Data Access Runtime as “External”.

 Modeler create DataSource

-3. Create a new Agent with name Transportation, and set it as using the external data source CSVSource, created on the previous.
+3. Create a new Agent with name Transportation, and set it as using the external data source CSVSource, created on the previous step.

 Modeler create Agent

-4. Navigate to tab Data Behaviours, and define a behaviour to be executed on “ReadList”.
+4. Navigate to tab Data Behaviours, and define the behaviour code to be executed on “ReadList”.
 This behaviour will be used for Query and List requests for this entity.

 Remember to change the variable filePath and csvSplitChar with your csv file full path and the character configured as the CSV column delimiter.